-The State EM Policy Section 6 and State EM Plan Section 6 outlines the State recovery funding arrangements.
+The State Emergency Management Policy (www.wa.gov.au) outlines the State recovery funding arrangements.
 Relief programs include:

-PROGRAM DESCRIPTION Disaster Recovery Funding Through DRFA-WA State government provides a Arrangements - Western Australia range of relief measures to assist communities (DRFA-WA) recover from eligible natural disaster events.

-DFES is the State's administrator of the DRFA- WA Lord Mayor's Distress Relief Fund (LMDRF) The LMDRF was established in 1961 to provide relief of personal hardship and distress arising from natural disasters occurring within WA.
+PROGRAM DESCRIPTION Disaster Recovery Funding Arrangements ( dfes.wa.gov.au ) Through DRFA-WA State government provides a range of relief measures to assist communities recover from eligible natural disaster events.
+DFES is the State's administrator of the DRFA-WA Lord Mayor's Distress Relief Fund (LMDRF) The LMDRF was established in 1961 to provide relief of personal hardship and distress arising from natural disasters occurring within WA.
 The perpetual fund is incorporated under the Charitable Collections Act and has Australian Taxation Office tax deductibility status.
-All donations resulting from a public appeal should be directed to the LMDRF in accordance with State EM Recovery Procedure 1.
+All donations resulting from a public appeal should be directed to the LMDRF in accordance with State EM Recovery Procedure 5.1.
 Department of Human Services Centrelink In an emergency, Centrelink will ensure that payments to its existing clients in the area affected by the emergency are not disrupted.
 In addition, it can often provide financial assistance to any person whose livelihood has been affected by the emergency.
-Centrelink is represented on the State Emergency Welfare Committee and, where possible, should be invited to join the Local Recovery Coordination Group.
-Volunteers and Donations Where possible, all offers of, or requests for, volunteer assistance with recovery activities should be coordinated through the local recovery coordinating group to avoid duplication of effort.
-Appeals for donations of physical items such as food and furniture should be discouraged unless specifically requested through the local recovery coordinating group.
-Spontaneous volunteers and spontaneous donations of goods and services should also be coordinated and managed through the Local Recovery Coordination Group.
-4.2.1 Donations of Cash The Local Recovery Coordination Committee will encourage the use of the Lord Mayor's Distress Relief Fund for people wanting to make cash donations, although if deemed necessary will open a separate account specifically for cash donations.

-4.2.2 Donations of Service and Labour

-Any donations of services or labour to assist with the recovery from an emergency should be administered by the affected Local Government or if established the LRCG.
-Where the State Government level recovery coordination arrangements are activated under State EM Policy - Recovery Coordination the Recovery Services Subcommittee may arrange the administration of donations of services and labour.

-4.2.3 Donations of Goods

-The donations of goods to assist recovery from an emergency may be arranged by non-government organisations.
+Centrelink is represented on the State Emergency Welfare Committee and, where possible, should be invited to join the LRCG.
+Volunteers and Donations Where possible, all offers of, or requests for, volunteer assistance with recovery activities should be coordinated through the LRCG to avoid duplication of effort.
+Appeals for donations of physical items such as food and furniture should be discouraged unless specifically requested through the LRCG.
+Spontaneous volunteers and spontaneous donations of goods and services should also be coordinated and managed through the LRCG.
+4.2.1 Donations of Cash The LRCG will encourage the use of the LMDRF for people wanting to make cash donations, although if deemed necessary will open a separate account specifically for cash donations.
+4.2.2 Donations of Service and Labour Any donations of services or labour to assist with the recovery from an emergency should be administered by the affected Local Government or if established the LRCG.
+Where the State Government level recovery coordination arrangements are activated under State EM Policy - Recovery Coordination, the Recovery Services Subcommittee may arrange the administration of donations of services and labour.
+4.2.3 Donations of Goods The donations of goods to assist recovery from an emergency may be arranged by non-government organisations .
 The distribution of the donated goods shall be undertaken by the organisations concerned.
-Donations of physical items such as food, clothing, furniture etc should be strongly discouraged unless specifically requested through the LRCG.
+Donations of physical items such as food, clothing, furniture etc. should be strongly discouraged unless specifically requested through the LRCG.